-Nouns Pronouns Subjects in SV constructions LD LD (DO only) Postverbal DO (+definite) Subjects in SV constructions LD Total number 62 25 20 54 100 20 subsequent mentions Percentage 54 87.1 20 80 17 70 24 44.4 99 99 19 95
+1 Pronouns Subjects in SV constructions LD LD (DO only) Postverbal DO (+definite) Subjects in SV constructions LD Total number Number of subsequent 62 25 20 54 100 20 mentions Percentage 54 87.1 20 80 17 70 24 44.4 99 99 19 95

-Table 7 indicates that REFERENTS EXPRESSED IN FULL SUBJECT AND LD CONSTRUCTIONS OVERWHELMINGLY RECUR IN THE SUBSEQUENT DISCOURSE.
+Table 7 indicates that referents expressed in full subject and LD constructions overwhelmingly recur in the subsequent discourse.
 That is, they continue to receive attention beyond the utterance in which they are expressed.
 This property again links LD referents closer to subject referents than to their postverbal counterparts.
 For example Table 7 indicates that 44.4% of postverbal DO referents versus 70% of the left-dislocated DO referents can be found in the subsequent discourse.